cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p1.md

 ## Intro

-This is the first article in *Rust Async Demystified* series.
+This is the first article in the *Rust Async Demystified* series, a comprehensive guide that will equip you with the knowledge and skills to help you master asynchronous programming in Rust.

 In this series, I will introduce fundamental concepts about asynchronous programming.
-Then, we will discover the asynchronous infrastructures in Rust and other languages.
-We can extend our recognition of asynchronous programming by comparing the pros and cons of different asynchronous system designs.
+Next, we will delve into the practical application of asynchronous infrastructures in Rust and other languages.
+By comparing the pros and cons of different asynchronous system designs, we will extend our understanding of asynchronous programming in real-world scenarios.
-Our final task is to build a minimum Rust asynchronous runtime from scratch!
+Our final task is to build a minimum asynchronous runtime in Rust from scratch!

 I use JavaScript in this series as pseudo-codes (they may be executable, though).
 So, it is fine if you are NOT familiar with JavaScript.